HadalyVillasclaras/simple-form-hexagonal/README.md

 # Simple sign in / sign up form
 I've crafted a very simple web application on an Apache server wich follow a mirror folder structure applying hexagonal architecure and DDD principles in both front-end and back-end.

-Front services are fetching data via input stream providers in back controller files.
-This is not an API, the controller requests content via php://input.
+Front services are fetching data via input stream providers in back controller files with php://input (no routing).
 The back-end is made with pure PHP(no Composer install), since I didn't want to use libraries that would make its use more complex.
 That's why it doesn't have routing or other functionalities like auth providers, etc.

 Front-end source code is independent of the user interface. main.ts is working as an adapter wich connects ui events with app services.